isomerpages/csc-knowledge/_digital-issue-11/Pro Tip: Mindfulness in Prioritisation.md

 <p>Trying to make too many big changes at once or in too many areas of our lives (e.g., work, relationships, health, etc.) is usually a recipe for failure.</p>

-<p>Instead, you may find it better to aim for one small concrete change and sticking to it.
+<p>Instead, you may find it better to aim for <b>one small concrete change</b> and sticking to it.
 What is most important is to choose and commit to a change that is most aligned to your values and aspirations.</p>

 </div>